 - Inclusion of locations contributing most significantly to calculated unacceptable risk (to address RAO 1).
 Nine locations identified in the HHERA as contributing most significantly to levels of calculated unacceptable risk for ecological receptors and risks above de minimis levels for potential human receptors were included in the refined PAA lateral extents. - Comparison of soil data to numerical RAGs (to address RAO 2).
 Data from the RFI/RI soil investigation (the Combined Soil RFI/RI Data Set) were compared to the numerical RAGs.
 Only Category 1 data were considered.
 Data for each constituent considered in this EE/CA were categorized based on the degree to which they exceeded the corresponding numerical RAGs.
 Specifically, factors of exceedance were calculated by dividing the constituent concentration in soil by the numerical RAG.
 The results of this evaluation are summarized in Figures 3-1 through 3-3, which show the highest factor of exceedance for any constituent considered in this EE/CA at any depth between 0 and 10 ft bgs.
 Additional tables and figures presenting the detailed screening of data for individual constituents against each of the numerical RAGs is presented in Appendix E. Locations identified as significantly exceeding the numerical RAGs were included in the refined PAA lateral extents. - Inclusion of debris, burnt material, and/or discolored soil with elevated hazardous substances (to address RAO 3).
 Refinement of the lateral extent of the PAAs considered areas where debris, burnt material, and/or discolored soil have been observed.
-Areas where debris, burnt material, and/or discolored soil have been observed in the past were included in the refined PAA lateral extents.
+Areas where debris, burnt material, sandblast grit, and/or discolored soil have been observed in the past were included in the refined PAA lateral extents.

 PAAs were identified in SWMU 1, AOC 1, AOC 9, AOC 10, AOC 11, AOC 14, and AOC 27.
-Other RFI/RI investigation areas (for example, AOC 4 - Debris Ravine) were considered, but significant exceedances were not identified.
+Other RFI/RI investigation areas (for example, AOC 4 - Debris Ravine) were considered, but significant exceedances were not identified or not considered a significant source of contamination.
 Refined extents of the PAAs are presented on Figures 3-1 through 3-3.
 A list of PAAs is presented in Exhibit 3-3 along with the rationale for inclusion as a PAA.
 For the purposes developing and comparing removal action alternatives and costs, the approximate surface area, assumed excavation depth, and soil volume in each PAA is also presented in Exhibit 3-3.
 Areas, depths, and volumes are estimates only; the actual extent and depth of excavation will be dependent on constituent concentrations measured in the RFI/RI, observations during removal, and the results of confirmation sampling after removal.
+Surficial deposits of sand blast grit identified at AOC 16 are identified for removal, and sandblast grit samples contained copper at greater than 10 times the RAG.
+Due to the minimal volume, a PAA was not defined for the AOC materials.